Understand the Difference Between Market Intelligence And Market Research To Increase Your Sales Potential

 Sep.
 22, 2022

 Market Intelligence and Market Research have been on trend for a while now, but understanding the two separately has been confusing all this time.
 It is because market intelligence and research have a fragile line of difference.
 Where the former is related to analyzing the existing industry trends, the latter is more company-specific.
-But both of these terminologies more or less share the same target-providing a better customer experience, analyzing the business status, and adopting relevant marketing strategies accordingly.
+But both of these terminologies more or less share the same goal of providing a better customer experience, analyzing the business status, and adopting relevant marketing strategies accordingly.

 The professionals practice marketing intelligence to use the already existing data to study their competition, market, customer behavior, political impacts, and much more.
 While market research does not depend on the available data, companies conduct surveys like Net Promoter Score.
 Phone calls, collect reviews, and do social media audits to gather company-specific data and use it to transform it into useful information.